ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/EncapsulateAPortableAIApplication.md

   <img width="600" src="image\19.png">
 </p>

-#### (Optional) Encapsulate a customization docker image from the running container
+#### (Additional) Encapsulate a customization docker image from the running container

 If you need to customize a docker image, the following commands will be also necessary for you after you put other necessary components or functionalities into the original container.

-> _REMARK_: Keep the container running while executing the command.
+> REMARK: Keep the container running while executing the command.

 * Open a new terminal and check the running container ID, and then enter the following command